frictionlessdata/datapackage/fiscal-data-package--spending/README.md

 updated: 22 April 2018
 descriptor: fiscal-data-package-spending.json
 under-development: true
-abstract: The Budget Taxonomy is a set of ClumnTypes to be used in the context of a Fiscal Data Package to describe spending data of organisations (governments or otherwise.)
+abstract: The Budget Taxonomy is a set of ColumnTypes to be used in the context of a Fiscal Data Package to describe spending data of organisations (governments or otherwise.)
 sidebar: auto
 ---